Fenella Fielding Home Page

 Fenella Fielding in 'High Spirits'

-Cruelly, Fenella died before she was due to go to The Palace to collect her award.
+Sadly, Fenella died before she was due to go to The Palace to collect her award.
 It was collected from The Palace by Simon and is now part of her archive.
-Report from Fenella's local news website.
+Report from the Palace by Fenella's local news website.

 Speakable Translations of Greek Classics

 Stephen Greif with Fenella at her 90th Birthday Party